Modern shanghai skyline at sunset over the river

 Polymarket, the leading international prediction market platform, is coming back to the United States.
 After years operating abroad and in regulatory limbo, Polymarket has secured a pathway to legal access for American users, at least in part by acquiring QCEX, a Commodity Futures Trading Commission (CFTC)-regulated derivatives exchange and clearinghouse.

+The move marks a pivotal moment not only for Polymarket but for the entire U.S. prediction market space.
 For American users, this could signal a new frontier.
-But with innovation also comes questions about legality, regulation and even health risks.
+But with innovation also comes questions about legality, regulation and even risks.
 Here’s everything you need to know about what Polymarket’s U.S. return could mean.

 What is Polymarket?